Wednesday, February 22, 2023

 When Booker T. & The MGs failed to show up for their performance on December 22, 1962 a riot ensued.
 A crowd of 400 angry customers began breaking windows and plumbing fixtures.
 The police responded in force with shotguns and tear gas resulting in at least one patron being treated for a head injury.

-No concerts between 1963 and 1971 have been identified.
-After the year of rock shows in '71 and '72, music at the location seems to have stopped for good.
+After 1972, music at the location seems to have stopped for good.
 Around 1990, the Barn returned to its original purpose, a place for horse shows and auctions.
 It is currently the Heart of Illinois Arena.

 Friday, February 10, 2023